 The chair of the committee, Lady Parminter, said:

-“People power is critical to reach our environmental goals, but unless we are encouraged and enabled to change behaviours in how we travel, what we eat and buy and how we heat our homes, we won’t meet those targets.
+“People power is critical to reach our environmental goals, but unless we are encouraged and enabled to change behaviors in how we travel, what we eat and buy and how we heat our homes, we won’t meet those targets.
 Polling shows the public is ready for leadership from the government.
 People want to know how to play their part in tackling climate change and environmental damage.”

-The report accused the government of relying on yet to be proven technological fixes and under-developed technology to achieve the transition to net zero, rather than leading the public with advice on how to change their behaviours.
+The report accused the government of relying on yet to be proven technological fixes and under-developed technology to achieve the transition to net zero, rather than leading the public with advice on how to change their behaviors.
 It stated: